cmgriffing/angular-18n-presentation/src/02-basics.md

 You can also change the format. (`xmb` or `xlf`)

 xlf or XLIFF seems most common.
+But some services don't support the xliff format that Angular provides.
 </div>

 ## Editing the XLIFF (Before)